|

 and

+additionally long range transport from the fires in Southern America.
 The DOAS instrument in Mérida was located inside the MARS station building.
 It comprised

 a temperature stabilized grating spectrometer equipped with a cooled CCD